sabarishnarain/test-jam/README.md

 ### Build Targets
 `npm run dev`
-`npm run test`
+`npm run prod` # be sure to add JDAM_ENV_PROD=true `npm run test`
 `npm run lint`

 ### Docker
-Use docker file to build an image.
-Make sure you mount volume in order to use your custom data, otherwise, the sample data will be used.
+Use Dockerfile to build the image.
+It is strongly recommended to use this for production.
+Mount a volume so the data can be exported for backup as well as reuse in future.
+Ex: `docker run -d -p 3000:3000 -v /home/snarain/temp:/app/db/prod testjam:latest`
+Note that JDAM_ENV_PROD environment variable is set to true inside the container.
+Port 80 is exposed by default.
-In order to do so, use `docker run -d -p 3000:3000 -v /home/snarain/temp:/app/db/prod jdam:latest` The app will create the list of json files in the mounted directory of host machine.
-You can then login using default user `jdam:jdam`.
+The app will create the list of json files in the mounted directory of host machine.
+You can then start registering the users.
+The first user is admin.
 Default master key is `nobodyownsnothing`.

 ## User Registration